mgrimace/Homelab/PlexLXC.md

 - Don't start automatically, go to otions, start at boot, and change the start order to run after your vm
 - Go to features, and enable nesting, NFS, and cifs/smb

-## Pass through the iGPU to the Plex container for hardware transcoding
+## Pass through the iGPU to the Plex container for hardware transcoding (step 1, on proxmox)

 To pass through hardware transcoding, go back to your node (proxmox), select >_Shell, `nano etc/pve/lxc/mycontainer#.conf` and add the lines